pratik563/zeotap-weather-app/README.md

 The project uses SQLite for storing weather data.
 The SQLite database file is automatically created in the `backend` directory when the project is run.
 You can replace it with MongoDB by updating the backend configuration.

-### 7. Deployment

-If deploying the project, ensure you:

-- **Do not share** the `.env` file containing your API keys.
-- Update the environment variables in your deployment environment to include the OpenWeatherMap API key.

 ## Future Enhancements

 - Add more detailed weather data (humidity, wind speed, etc.).